-© 2025 Triporganiser.
+© 2025 TRIPorganiser.
 All right reserved.

 Towering over the Forth and Clyde Canal, The Kelpies are a pair of monumental horse-head sculptures that celebrate Scotland’s rich industrial past and mythical traditions.
 Standing 30 meters tall, they symbolize the legendary water spirits of Scottish folklore while showcasing remarkable artistry and engineering.
 These awe-inspiring sculptures captivate visitors with their sheer scale and cultural significance, making them a striking landmark.